 One of the most effective ways of making money used by the Taliban is poppy cultivation.
 A significant source of the Taliban is agriculture, as most poppy production is done in Afghanistan in the world.
 While the Taliban collect 10% tax from opium producers, they collect large amounts of tax from smugglers who turn opium into drugs.

 It is called money laundering when terrorist organizations present their money as if they were obtained legally.
 Afghanistan is the country with the most money laundering in the world.
 The Taliban, which has been on the agenda recently, is a very effective organization in these statistics.
 The money transfer system, known as the Hawale System in the country, has become a suitable system for illegal activities as it provides uncertainty with its transparency and methods.

 In 2011, the Financial Action Task Force (FATF) published its latest Mutual Evaluation Report on implementing money laundering and counter-terrorism financing standards in Afghanistan.
 However, due to the openness of their systems, the Afghan Government has not been successful in its efforts to prevent money laundering.

-You can read the Afghanistan Anti-Money Laundering Guide on our website.
+You can read the Afghanistan Anti-Money Laundering Guide at our website.